dennislwm/playnology/README.md

 The audience for this document includes:

+* Mobile User who will install, configure and enable **ZeroTier One** app on their iPhone to access the container applications hosted on Synology NAS.

 * DevSecOps Engineer who will install, configure and update the Synology NAS services to ensure continuous uptime and backup redundancy.

 ## 1.3.
 Terms and Acronyms